BenGrumm/UEASmartScale/SmartScale/README.md

 You may need to check what port the ESP is on and change it in the platformio.ini file

+Server ip will also need to be changed in http_requests.hpp

 Now if you click build and install the program should upload to your ESP.